 How to prepare for a job reference call

 Have you ever been asked to serve as a reference for a former employee or colleague?
 Do you usually prepare for your job reference call with the hiring manager or HR representative?
-While you may be tempted to wing it, actually preparing for a reference call can give the person who asked for the reference a much better shot at the job.
+While you may be tempted to wing it, preparing for a reference call makes a difference.
+It can give the person who asked for the reference a much better shot at the job.

 One important note: Many companies have changed the rules on what kind of information you can provide about former employees.
 If the person who requested the reference worked for or with you at your current company, check with your HR department to make sure you understand their latest requirements for employee references before you start.

 Once you understand your current company’s rules regarding references, here are some important things to keep in mind when preparing for a reference call:

 By agreeing to be a reference, the assumption is that you will give a ringing endorsement of a candidate’s skills and abilities.
 If you start preparing for the call and don’t feel like you can provide a reference that will truly help, it’s better to be honest and let the person know.
 That way, they can ask someone else who may be able to provide more positive feedback.

 To give the most effective endorsement in a job reference call, you need to know as much information about the job as possible and the background of the person you’ll be speaking with.
 Make sure you fully understand the following:

 - Job details and related experience and accomplishments